F1st3K/EasyVPN/README.en_EN.md

 docker-compose --env-file .env.dev up --build
 ```

-Also for independent deployment of the components of the `EasyVPN` web application, you can use the documentation for each service:
+Also for independent deployment of the components of the `EasyZsV` web application, you can use the documentation for each service:
-[EasyVPN backend](backend/README.md), [EasyVPN frontend](/frontend/README.md), [EasyVPN init](/init/README.md), as well as others [EasyVPN services](/services/README.md).
+[EasyZsV backend](backend/README.md), [EasyZsV frontend](/frontend/README.md), [EasyZsV init](/init/README.md), as well as others [EasyZsV services](/services/README.md).